ashmaker000/BeamMP-CarHunt/README.md

 In CarHunt:
 - One or more players are chosen as **Hiders**
-- Everyone else becomes **Seekers**
+- Everyone else becomes **Hunters**
-- Seekers are frozen during a configurable headstart
+- Hunters are frozen during a configurable headstart
-- Seekers must tag hiders
+- Hunters must tag hiders
 - Tagged hiders must keep moving or explode after a configurable idle timer

 Round outcomes:
 - **Hiders win** if time expires and at least one hider is still alive
-- **Seekers win** when all hiders are eliminated
+- **Hunters win** when all hiders are eliminated

 ---